kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

 * [Set up your custom domain](../01-10-setup-custom-domain-for-workload.md).
 * [Set up a mutual TLS Gateway](../01-30-set-up-mtls-gateway.md) and export the bundle certificates.
 * Optionally, you can [create your own self-signed Client Root CA and certificate](../01-60-security/01-61-mtls-selfsign-client-certicate.md).

+## Authorize a Client with a Certificate

+The following instructions describe how to secure an mTLS Gateway.
+> [!NOTE]
+>  Create AuthorizationPolicy to check if the client's common name in the certificate matches.

-* Export the following values as environment variables:
+1. Export the following values as environment variables:

   ```bash
   export CLIENT_ROOT_CA_CRT_FILE={CLIENT_ROOT_CA_CRT_FILE}